 - Routinely inspect the ground surrounding your foundation for signs of standing water.
 Use dirt, not mulch, to grade away from the foundation.
 Mulch absorbs water and allows it to collect around the foundation.

 Whether you’re thinking of selling your home or planning to remain in place for decades, it’s important to have a thorough understanding of your home’s condition.
 A pre-listing inspection provides an investigation into your home’s major systems, so you can learn about any issues your home may have and complete necessary repairs.
-Talk to your local, experienced real estate agent to learn more about how low-cost home maintenance tasks can increase the value of your home.
-Schedule a no-obligation inspection to learn more about the current condition and the resale value of your unique Maryland home.
+Talk to your local, experienced real estate agent to learn more about how home maintenance tasks can increase the value of your home.
+Schedule a no-obligation inspection to learn more about the current condition of your home and the resale value of your unique Maryland home.